 - Hearing Issues In Post-Secondary Education

 - Strategies For Students, Educators And Colleagues

-The “burden” of advocacy is mentioned in Rachel’s posts.
-While “advocacy is a social and moral issue” she says, the reality is that the more young deaf people who go to college and educate their peers, educators and colleagues about hearing issues and access, the better an outcome for everyone.
+The “burden” of advocacy is in Rachel’s posts.
+While “advocacy is a social and moral issue” she says, the more young deaf people who go to college and educate their peers, educators and colleagues about hearing issues and access, the better an outcome for everyone.

 Until disability awareness is taught in schools, until it becomes part of a wider discussion, then we must step up, one student, one individual at a time [to speak for ourselves and educate everyone else].
 For if we don’t, then who will?

 - Deaf Students Bring Lived Experience To Careers